DEFNA/defna.org/_posts/2024-01-12-call-for-proposals-for-djangocon-us-2024-website.md

 ## Website Overview

 In 2017, the DjangoCon US website was re-built using the static site generator Jekyll and hosted on GitHub.
-While we are not wedded to the use of Jekyll, there are a number of advantages to this static site generator type of approach:

-* Much of the website layout code can be reused from year to year
+In 2024, we would like to take it a step further and use a Node-based static site generator using Tailwind CSS (current site uses Foundation).
+As this is not as simple as reusing code as we have in previous years, our Website chair is offering time and assistance towards this goal.

+Our reasons for this include:

+* All the same great benefits of Jekyll wouild still apply
+* Jekyll can be cumbersome for some non-technical folks to install on their machines and work with
+* Node-based static site generator can be spun up on a Github codespace (or similar) relatively easily
-* New designs can be implemented more quickly and easily
+* May be easier for folks to contribute with a more popular and relevant CSS framework
-* Website documentation is more easily maintained
-* The number of contributions and contributors has drastically increased (many contributions can be made through markdown alone)

-## Website Technical Specifications

-The 2023 DjangoCon US website currently uses the following software tools:
-	* Hosted on Github Pages (using Jekyll static site generator)
-	* Foundation responsive design framework
-	* Sass CSS extension language
-	* Gulp to compile for production
-	* npm for installation of front end dependencies

-Here is the link to the DjangoCon US 2023 website repo, including README documentation: [https://github.com/djangocon/2023.djangocon.us](https://github.com/djangocon/2023.djangocon.us)

 ## Landing Page, Website Design, Art Direction Deliverables